Typinator – Frequently Asked Questions

 To move all your abbreviations from one Mac to another one (for example, when you replace an older Mac with a new model), transfer your sets folder to the new computer.

-- If you have Typinator 3.6 or newer, check the path of the "Sets folder" in Typinator's preferences.
+Check the path of the "Sets folder" in Typinator's preferences.
 Copy this folder to the same location on the other computer, then choose this folder as the "Sets folder" in Typinator's preferences.

 You can also store the Sets folder on Dropbox to automatically synchronize it between multiple Macs.
 For more information, see the section "The Sets folder" in the Typinator user's Guide.